SiToanNguyen/PharmaNet2/README.md

 # PharmaNet2

 PharmaNet2 is a personal project that I work on independently.
-The goal is to provide tools to pharmacies, helping them operate more efficiently and save time.
-This is a remake of my bachelor project.
-In this version, I've switched from Flask and SQLite (used in my old project) to Django and PostgreSQL to improve performance and scalability.
-The web application is deployed on Amazon Web Service.
+The goal is to provide tools for pharmacies, helping them operate more efficiently and save time.
+This is a remake of my bachelor’s project.
+In this version, I've switched from Flask and SQLite (used in the original version) to Django and PostgreSQL to improve performance and scalability.
+The web application is deployed on Amazon Web Services (AWS).

 ## Features